-On 7 December 2023, Moody's Investors Service (Moody's) announced to change to negative from stable the outlook on the Issuer following the agency's affirmation of the Hong Kong Government's issuer rating at Aa3 and change in the outlook to negative from stable.
+On 28 May 2025, Moody's Investors Service (Moody's) announced to change to stable from negative the outlook on the Issuer following the agency's rating action on affirmation of the Hong Kong Government's issuer rating at Aa3 with an outlook revision to stable from negative.
 Investors should be aware that there is no assurance that the rating of the Issuer will not be downgraded or revised in the future, which may materially and adversely affect the Group's reputation, business, financial condition and results of operations, as well as the trading price of the Notes.
 A credit rating is not a recommendation to buy, sell or hold securities and may be suspended, reduced or withdrawn by the rating agency at any time.